Working Drafts

 thoom … thoom-thoom — tschhh

 Then the wall of sound arrives.
 A staticky, dirty riff.
-A tingle runs down the back of my neck as the endorphins hit.
+A tingle runs down the back of my neck.

 Listen to the girl